-The small, cloverlike flowering heads and trifoliate leaves of black medick are a clue that this plant is in the Fabaceae, the bean or pea family.
+The small, cloverlike flowering heads and trifoliate leaves of black medick are clues that this plant is in the Fabaceae, the bean or pea family.
 An introduced, weedy species, it is closely related to alfalfa.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.